 - Number of Leg Extenders

-Prior to ordering leg extenders, check the number of leg extenders the package includes.
-Some leg extenders are sold separately, allowing you to replace one if needed, while others come in packages of two or four legs.
+Prior to ordering leg extensions, check the number of leg extenders the package includes!
+Some leg extenders are sold separately.
+This allows you to simply replace one of them if you were to ever need to.
+Others come in packages of two or four leg extensions.
 Why do some packages only include two legs?
-The tub floor inside of a bathtub is higher than the bathroom floor outside, so for this reason some people may only be seeking two leg extenders for the two exterior legs in order to achieve an even seat height between the interior and exterior of the tub.
-If you are trying to increase the overall height of the seat, you will require all four.
+Bath benches are designed to have two legs rest inside the tub and two legs rest outside of the tub.
+The tub floor inside of a bathtub is higher than the bathroom floor outside of the tub, so for this reason some people may only be seeking two leg extenders for the two exterior legs in order to achieve a more level seat height between the interior and exterior of the tub.
+If you are trying to increase the overall height of the seat though (the portion inside the tub too), you will require all four.

 - Rubber Tips or Rubber Suction Cups?